rahulsarchive/4AxisFoamCutter/README.md

 ![4 axis foam cutter](https://github.com/rahulsarchive/4AxisFoamCutter/blob/master/Images/design.png)
 ![4 axis foam cutter](https://github.com/rahulsarchive/4AxisFoamCutter/blob/master/Images/final%20design.png)

+The design is fully parametric.
+You can change the length of each axes, the diamter of the rods and even the clearance height of the vertical axis by changing the parameters in the file.
+On the vertical axes there are 4 rods to provide some torsional rigidity so the towers would not bend.

-A fully redesigned machine using 1/2 inch steel tubes, 12 mm plywood as the base and M8 lead screws to move the axes.
+This is the fully redesigned machine using 1/2 inch steel tubes, 12 mm plywood as the base and M8 lead screws to move the axes.

 ![4 axis foam cutter](https://github.com/rahulsarchive/4AxisFoamCutter/blob/master/Images/Foamcutter_V3.png)